Melony Bell: Political career

 Bell got her start in politics when she became the lead opposition to the building of a private prison next to Lewis Anna Woodbury Elementary School.
 Bell served for 14 years on the Fort Meade City Commission, including four terms as mayor, before her election as a county commissioner in 2010.

-In 2017, Bell announced that she would be running for a seat in the Florida House of Representatives in 2018.
+In 2017, Bell announced that she would be running for District 49 in the Florida House of Representatives in 2018.

+In 2024, Bell was elected as Polk County supervisor of elections, a gain for Republicans.